-Four Things to Consider when Choosing a Homeschool Curriculum
+4 Things to Consider When Choosing a Homeschool Curriculum

-First thing to consider when reviewing a homeschool curriculum are your goals.
-You should have well-defined and reasonable goals for your child.
+The first thing to consider when reviewing a homeschool curriculum are your family’s goals.
+You should have well-defined and realistic goals for your child.
 These goals should be based on nurturing your child’s soul so they can take on any challenge the Lord puts in front of them as adults.
-The curriculum should be targeted to help you achieve the goals you set out for your child.
+The curriculum should be targeted to help you achieve those objectives you set for your child.

-Determine your child’s learning style and adapt to them.
-Each curriculum is different, but choosing the right one means that your child is able to understand the information and learn from it.
+Determine your student’s learning style and adapt to it.
+Tailoring your child’s education to suit personal learning styles and needs is one of the many great benefits of homeschooling, so be sure that the curriculum you choose can be easily modified.
+Each homeschool curriculum is different, but choosing the right one means that your child is able to understand the information and learn from it.
 Consider questions such as: